ahmetkvs/portfolio/README.md

 ## About

-My name is Ahmet Kavas, and I am a web developer trainee based in Sakarya, Türkiye.
+My name is Ahmet Kavas, and I am a web developer trainee based in Turkey.
 This website serves as my portfolio to showcase my frontend development skills and my journey in learning web development.
 I am currently focusing on building projects with React and other modern web technologies.

 ## Technologies Used